 Goodman & Nekvasil P.A., May Recover Investor Losses - James Arnold Busch (James Busch) Barred from Securities Industry and Fired by Wells Fargo Advisors, LLC

-From 2000 until James Busch’s firing in 2013, James Busch worked for Wells Fargo Advisors, LLC.
+From 2000 until James Busch’s firing in 2013, James Busch was licensed with Wells Fargo Advisors, LLC.
 According to FINRA’s records, James Busch was fired by Wells Fargo Advisors, LLC on September 6, 2013.
 Wells Fargo Advisors, LLC reported to FINRA that it determined that James Busch misappropriated customer funds.

 Subsequent to James Busch’s firing by Wells Fargo Advisors, LLC, FINRA investigated James Busch and brought a disciplinary action against James Busch.
 James Busch was barred from the securities and investment banking industry on October 11, 2013.
 FINRA reports that James Busch consented to the sanction and to the entry of findings that from approximately 2006 to 2013, James Busch utilized James Busch’s customers’ bank account information to misappropriate approximately $1.3 million from approximately eight of James Busch’s Wells Fargo brokerage customers, most of whom were elderly women.